lkirch/ml-zoomcamp/ml-zoomcamp-final/README.md

        ![post method](images/post-method.png)

-      * Click on Test to try running a test
+      * Click on Test to try running a test on AWS to test your Lambda function

       ![test lambda function](images/test-lambda-function.png)